Aaron Kampman: Green Bay Packers

 Kampman was selected with the 21st pick in the fifth round of the 2002 NFL draft by the Green Bay Packers.

 Kampman started six games and registered 24 tackles as a rookie in 2002.
 He started 12 games in 2003 with 29 tackles, and led the NFC with three sacks in the 2003 playoffs.
 Kampman was also named the Packers' 2003 "Walter Payton Man of the Year" for community service.

 Kampman had become a steady defender who anchored the left side of the Packers' line most of the prior two years.
 He started all 16 games for Green Bay in 2004, as well as their playoff game.
 He had a career-high 67 tackles in 2004 and improved to make 81 tackles in 2005.

 On March 11, 2006, he signed a four-year $21 million contract extension to stay with the Packers.
 In week 8 of the 2006 NFL season Kampman was named the defensive player of the week after a solid performance against the Arizona Cardinals.
 He recorded two sacks and the Packer defense held Arizona to a total of 218 yards.
 In week 16, he registered another 3 sacks against the Minnesota Vikings to earn his second NFC defensive player of the week award.
 In earning this award he joined Reggie White (1998) as the only Packers to win defensive honors twice in the same season.
 In 2006 Kampman was second in the NFL, behind San Diego's Shawne Merriman with 15.5 sacks.
 He ended the season with 89 tackles.
 His achievements helped him earn a bid to the 2007 Pro Bowl as well as being named second-team All-Pro by the Associated Press.

 On November 1, 2007, Kampman was named the NFC Defensive Player of the Month for October, having recorded 5.5 sacks during that time period.

 Kampman attended the 2008 Pro Bowl, along with teammates Chad Clifton, Donald Driver, and Al Harris, as well as head coach Mike McCarthy.
 Packers defensive line coach Carl Hairston has called Kampman the most complete player he has coached in the NFL.

 On December 7, 2009, Kampman was officially placed on injured reserve due to a knee injury he suffered earlier in the year versus the San Francisco 49ers in week 11.

 Jacksonville Jaguars

 Kampman signed with the Jacksonville Jaguars on March 6, 2010.
 He was released on June 7, 2012, after missing nearly the entire 2011 season due to injury.

-Retirement

 In 2013, he officially announced his retirement.